microsoft/node-api-dotnet/docs/node-module.md

     dotnet add package --prerelease Microsoft.JavaScript.NodeApi
     dotnet add package --prerelease Microsoft.JavaScript.NodeApi.Generator
     ```
-    > :warning: Until these packages are published, you'll need to
-    [build them from source](../README-DEV.md).<br>Then add the `out/pkg` directory as a local
-    package source in your `NuGet.config`.

     Afterward you should have the two references in your project file:
     ```xml